jobrouter/typo3-process/Documentation/dashboard.rst

 .. note::

-   The available widgets depend on the access rights of user.
+   The available widgets depend on the access rights of a user.

 .. _dashboard-widget-instance-starts: